 “I feel sorry for people who don’t drink.
 When they wake up in the morning that’s as good as they’re going to feel all day.”

-The building is timber framed and was built by Bonham Norton.
-Norton, a local politician, was commissioned by King James the 1st to rebuild the town after most of the town center was destroyed by the great fire of early 1593.
+The timber framed building was built by Bonham Norton.
+Norton, a local politician, was commissioned by King James the 1st to rebuild the town after most of the town center was destroyed by the great fire of 1593.

 King James granted Norton a market to assist him with the improvement of the town.
 He received building timber from the lord of the manor, Sir Henry Townshend’s woods of Hawkhurst and Womerton.
 Norton used this timber wisely and not only rebuilt the pubs and lodging houses but also a school and a court house.